vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 [Nuxt](https://nuxt.com/) is an open-source framework that has helpful features to quickly get you started with developing a full-stack Vue app, such as file-based routing, SSR and component auto-imports.
 Nuxt is powered by Vite, so the steps to get Vuetify working in Nuxt 3 are quite similar to the manual steps described above.

-Start off with your nuxt app by executing the following commands:
+Start off creating a nuxt app by executing the following commands:

 ::: tabs